michaelwnau/ussf-portal/docs/how-to/use-jq-to-collect-stats-on-mongo-db-data.md

 1. You have `jq` installed.
    You can install it via brew `brew install jq`
 2. You have a file with data from the user collection in JSON format.
-   TODO: link to instructions on generating export file
+   1. If the data is in Cloud One DocumentDB, [follow documentation on how to export mongodb on C1.](use-mongoexport-on-c1.md#use-mongoexport-on-cloud-one)

 Tips: [JQ Manual](https://stedolan.github.io/jq/manual/) for details on built in functions and what they do.
 If you want to experiment not on the cli you can use [JQ Play's](https://jqplay.org) web interface to try things out quickly.